2021 Honda Pilot Trim Levels with Comparisons & Configurations.

-Compare the 2021 Honda Pilot Touring vs Elite Trim Level.
-What is the Difference?
+Compare the 2021 Honda Pilot Touring vs Elite Trims.
+What is the difference?

 Naturally, the Elite gives you even more standard features, bringing the Pilot almost to the luxury level.
 In fact, this outdoes some of the entry-level base trims you will find in luxury SUV line-ups.
 The Elite has LED map lights up front, all rows have floor mats, and the steering wheel is heated.

 Bear in mind that the second-row captain's chairs are standard in the Elite.
 You cannot opt for the bench either.
 Still, it might feel like a fair trade for standard heating and ventilation on the front seats.
 Plus the chrome accents on the exterior (such as the door handles) are a nice touch.
 There is even a panoramic sunroof.